-It's important to store medications correctly so they stay effective and continue to be safe to use.
+It's important to store medications the right way so they stay effective and continue to be safe to use.
 Medicines need to be kept in a cool, dry place away from direct sunlight.
 Kitchen cabinets or dresser drawers are good storage spots.
 You want to avoid places near to heat, like stoves, or damp areas such as bathroom cabinets.